sestaton/sgd-website/README.md

 This will build a static site in the 'sgd-static' directory:

-    bash prepare-static.sh
+    bash prepare-static.sh /data/raid5part4/rushmore_rieseberg1/sgd-website-data/

+The argument to the script is the location of the data for the downloads (nothing will be touched, but the location has to be known to handle the links properly).
+The above is just an example from an old iteration of this site, so use whatever is appropriate on your machine.

-That will prepare the site to be used in place.
+The above script will prepare the site to be used in place.
 If you wish to move the document root you will need to run one more command to convert absolute links to relative links.

     perl fixlns.pl -i sgd-static